fanout/rails-grip/README.md

 ]
 ```

-To reject incoming requests that do not come from validated GRIP proxies add grip_proxy_required to your configuration:
+If it's possible for clients to access the Rails app directly, without necessarily going through the GRIP proxy, then you may want to avoid sending GRIP instructions to those clients.
+An easy way to achieve this is with the grip_proxy_required setting.
+If set, then any direct requests that trigger a GRIP instruction response will be given a 501 Not Implemented error instead.

 ```
 config.grip_proxy_required = true
 ```

-To use a custom GRIP message prefix set grip_prefix in your configuration:
+To prepend a fixed string to all channels used for publishing and subscribing, set grip_prefix in your configuration:

 ```
 grip_prefix = '<prefix>'